NicolasKheirallah/My-M365Blog/content/blog/2021-01-11-how-to-upgrade-to-powershell-7-and-pnp-powershell-nightly.md

 ---
 date: 2021-01-11T20:54:01.975Z
-title: How to upgrade to PowerShell 7 and PnP Powershell (Nightly)
+title: How to upgrade to PowerShell 7 and PnP Powershell
 description: A guide on how to upgrade till PowerShell 7
 category: PowerShell
 ---